hessman/pokenode/README.md

 * Use `pokenode -n` to get a new wave of pokemons in your filesystem.

-You can see how many pokemons are actually in your filesystem, how many pokemons you dit not have catched yet and some information by consulting your pokedex.
+You can see how many pokemons are actually in your filesystem, how many pokemons you have not caught yet and some information by consulting your pokedex.

 * Use `pokenode -p` to list all needed information.